10 email marketing automations to set up (with examples)

 Which are the best email marketing automation tools?

-Klaviyo is a leading intelligent marketing automation platform that helps brands automate profitable customer journeys.
+Klaviyo is the platform that powers smarter digital relationships and helps brands automate profitable customer journeys.
 Hundreds of seamless integrations with partners like Okendo, ShipBob, and LoyaltyLion help personalize the automations.

 What are the best practices for setting up an email automation strategy?